Transparent Access to a Serialized Column in ActiveRecord

 Ruby on Rails' ActiveRecord class handles this seamlessly.
 Just tell your model to serialize the column like so:

-class MyModelClass < ActiveRecord::Base
+class MyModelClass < ActiveRecord::Base serialize :data end

-data is the name of the column that holds the serialized data.
+is the name of the column that holds the serialized data.

 If you want to enforce the type of data that can be serialized/deserialized, add the type name:

-class MyModelClass < ActiveRecord::Base
+class MyModelClass < ActiveRecord::Base serialize :data, MyDataClass end

-You can then call methods on the object represented in the data column by referencing it like this:
+You can then call methods on the object represented in the data

-row = MyModelClass.find :first
+row = MyModelClass.find :first row.data.foobar

-assuming MyDataClass implements a method called foobar.
+implements a method called foobar

 So far so good right?
 Well, let's say MyDataClass implements a nice object-model of a hash, so calling MyDataClass#keyname will return the value referenced by the key.
 You write a bunch of views referencing row.data.foobar or row.data.snafu, but at a later date you decide that you really want to dedicate a column in the database table to the value held by data.foobar.
 So you have to visit all your views to be sure you make the change from row.data.foobar to row.foobar.
 Crappy!

-Wouldn't it be nice to just design it from the start so that you could call row.foobar?
+?
 That way, it's at the model's discretion whether a bit of data is stored in the serialized column or a "real" column.
 Nice, right?

 Well, it's pretty easy to do.
 We'll define a Mix-In that we'll load into certain model classes.
-This mix-in will override the method_missing and respond_to? methods of the class with our own design.
+This mix-in will override the method_missing

-Here is the content of lib/model_data_column.rb:
+Here is the content of lib/model_data_column.rb

-Note: the class behind your serialized column (MyDataClass in this case) needs to implement the method has_key?.
+Note: the class behind your serialized column (MyDataClass

 Use it in your model like this:

-class MyModelClass < ActiveRecord::Base
+require 'model_data_column' class MyModelClass < ActiveRecord::Base <strong>include ModelDataColumn</strong> serialize :data, MyDataClass end

 So now you can call methods in your serialized object column without explicitly referencing the column!
 This means the rest of your application does not need to concern itself with how the model has implemented the storage of the data.
 It will just work.